openzfs/openzfs-docs/docs/Basic Concepts/RAIDZ.rst

 specifies a triple-parity raidz group.
 The ``raidz`` vdev type is an alias for raidz1.

-A raidz group with N disks of size X with P parity disks can hold approximately (N-P)*X bytes and can withstand P devices failing without losing data.
+A raidz group of N disks of size X with P parity disks can hold approximately (N-P)*X bytes and can withstand P devices failing without losing data.
 The minimum number of devices in a raidz group is one more than the number of parity disks.
 The recommended number is between 3 and 9